 Evidence has shown that people with underlying health conditions may be at greater risk of serious illness from COVID-19.
 The CDC has issued guidelines for people who are at higher risk.
 General recommendations include:

-- Stay at home as much as possible to further reduce your risk of being exposed.
-As possible, other members in the household should also stay at home.
+- Stay at home or plan only small gatherings (outdoor as possible) to reduce your risk of being exposed.
+As possible, other in the household should do the same.

 - Take precautions to keep space between yourself and others.

-- If you go out in public, take precautions to keep 6 feet of space between yourself and avoid contact with others (i.e., shaking hands, touching, etc.).
-Also wear cloth face coverings over the mouth and nose for everyone over 2 years of age.
-The public should use non-medical cloth masks, while surgical masks and N95 masks/respirators should be reserved for healthcare providers.
+- If you go out in public, continue to take precautions, such as keeping 6 feet of space between yourself and avoid contact with others (i.e., shaking hands, touching, etc.).
+Also wear a mask over the mouth and nose when appropriate.

 - Avoid cruise, non-essential air travel, and travel to high risk locations.